This post may contain affiliate links for the products mentioned. Please read my Disclosures tab for more info.

-With only two days to spend at the Walt Disney Resort, we knew the hours would be action-packed!
+With only two days to spend at the Walt Disney Resort, we knew the hours would be action-packed.
 We started our Disney visit at the Magic Kingdom.
-Visiting the park for the first time as 50-somethings, it was an enjoyable day, but not particularly “magical”.
-We started off along Main Street and then to the left side of the park, which seemed less crowded.
-In October, the park is very festival-like with many of the decorations consistent with fall harvest themes.
+Visiting the park for the first time as 50-somethings, it was an enjoyable day, but not particularly “magical” at first.
+I kept watching for the fairy spark above the castle as I had seen on Sunday nights as a child at the television.
+The Main Street was too rushed so we verged to the left side of the park, which was less crowded.
+In October, the park is very festival-like with fall harvest decorations.

-We climbed through the tree house at an easy pace and then over to the Pirates of the Caribbean ride with no waiting at the entry.
+We climbed through the tree house at an easy pace and then over to the Pirates of the Caribbean ride with no waiting.
 These short rides are compelling for children, but also entertaining for adults.
 I was impressed throughout the park at the costuming and themed decorations.
-The attention to small details underpins every element to the experience.
+The attention to small details underpins every element.

-After a walk to the back of the park, we did have a 30-minute wait for the raft ride to Tom Sawyer Island, but once we arrived were quickly exploring the island’s caves, bridges forts and more.
+After a walk to the back of the park, we did have a 30-minute wait for the raft ride to Tom Sawyer Island, but once we arrived were soon exploring the island’s caves, bridges, forts and hideaway passages.
 A short ride on the motorized raft carried us back to the main area of the park.

-One of the highlights of the day was the Hall of Presidents display.
-This exhibit has robotic presidents (no laughing, they really are robotic presidents) and synchronized speaking and actions for a journey through the timeline of America’s history.
+The Hall of Presidents display was a highlight of our day.
+This exhibit has robotic presidents (no laughing, they really are robotic presidents) and synchronized speaking.
+The presidents educated the guests through the timeline of America’s history.

 After lunch, we enjoyed watching and then riding the Mad Tea Party.
 Next event on the program was the featured parade, which was exciting and beautiful with the many costumed characters and lively music.

 Humming along afterward, we went to Disney’s Tomorrowland.
 The only exhibit that captured our attention in that section was a rotating exhibit showing the history of technology.
-It was entertaining and educational, so we enjoyed it a lot.
+It was entertaining and educational, and a perfect segue.
 After a few other rides and displays, we headed to the monorail for the quick ride over to Epcot, concluding our time in the Walt Disney Resort’s The Magic Kingdom.

 Continuing our first day at Walt Disney World, the monorail ride over to Epcot was quick and comfortable.
-Compared to the morning bus shuttle, the monorail has more room for passengers and belongings and the seats are more comfortable as well.
+Compared to the morning bus shuttle, the monorail has more room for passengers and belongings.
+The seats are more comfortable as well.

 Epcot at Walt Disney World

-Upon arrival at Epcot, we walked through several exhibits and then nestled into a clamshell with seating for two for a relaxing and cool ride in the Nemo and Friends building.
-By this time, it had been a long day with a lot of walking, so we headed to the other side of the Epcot park for the bridge access to the BoardWalk Inn where we were staying.
-At the bridge, we paused for a skyline photo as the sun was setting.
+Upon arrival at Epcot, we walked through several exhibits and then nestled into a clam shell with seating for two for a relaxing and cool ride in the Nemo and Friends building.
+By this time, it had been a long day with almost constant walking, so we headed to the other side of the Epcot park for the bridge access to Disney’s BoardWalk Inn for our overnight stay.

 Disney Hollywood Studios

 During the ferry ride back to the Boardwalk Inn, we decided to have lunch at the Beaches and Cream Restaurant at the Beaches Yacht Club resort.
-The food was tasty, but service very slow.
-Our seats were at the bar again, so we were able to watch the staff build the “kitchen sink” ice cream extravagances and deliver them to the ice cream lovers.
+The food was tasty, but service very slow, even with few patrons in the store.
+Our seats were at the dining counter again, so we were able to watch the staff build the “kitchen sink” ice cream extravagances and deliver them to the ice cream lovers.
 After lunch, we walked through some of the areas of this resort and admired the beach theme decor.

 International Food and Wine Festival

-Next stop…a short walk to Epcot and the International Food and Wine Festival.
-The Epcot International Food and Wine Festival is the ultimate reunion for those who long for a taste of their homeland and the international foodie adventurers of the region!
+Next stop.
+A short walk to Epcot and the International Food and Wine Festival.
+The Epcot International Food and Wine Festival is the ultimate reunion for those who long for a taste of their homeland and the international foodie adventurers who gather for this annual event.

 We were very fortunate that our trip dates coincided with the Epcot International Food and Wine Festival.
-On the previous night, we walked through the area and knew it would be worth the return trip on the second day.
-It certainly was!
+On the previous night, we walked through the area and knew it would be worth the return trip on the second day for more food and more browsing.

-These sampling booths represented many countries and all of the senses were fully engaged with sights, smells and sounds of the many converged homelands.
-About half way through our journey around the world, we moved back to the technology region of Epcot and then returned into the mix of food, wine, and good times as the evening rolled in.
+The international cuisine sampling booths represented many countries and all senses were fully engaged with sights, smells and sounds of the converged homelands.
+About half way through our journey around the world, we moved to the technology region of Epcot and then later returned into the mix of food, wine, and good times as the evening rolled in.
 We finished our evening listening to live music at the Canada pavilion – a relaxing end to a wonderful day.

 In the same building, hot air balloon sculptures near the ceiling are very pretty with vivid colors.
 There is a nature ride through the research area of the Epcot Center.
 This ride included some agricultural research experiments including tomatoes on trees and above-ground potatoes.
 As gardening enthusiasts, this was an interesting exhibit to wrap up our final day.